Anello-Photonics/docs-A1/getting_started.rst

 2.3 Run the Tool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Ensure the Vehicle Power Cable is connected and the Green power light is illuminated.
+Ensure the Power Cable is connected and the Green power light is illuminated.
 To get started and
 perform initial unit configuration, use the USB-C interface.
 Connect the USB-C cable between your computer
 and the Anello A-1.
-From the board_tools directory run user_program.py
+From the board_tools directory, run user_program.py

 .. code-block:: python